 GOAL is a concentrated program.
 Attendance is a prerequisite for student success in the coursework and for the personal and small group relationships facilitated in the class sessions.
 For that reason, there are no "free" or "automatic" absences.
-Absences must be arranged with the instructor, preferably before the class meets.
-If the absence is unavoidable, and the instructor is informed, make-up assignments for such absences are determined by the instructor.

 Credit for Prior Learning Assessment (PLA)